 Now that our kids are grown, my friends and I, although saddened that, for us, Halloween is no longer kid-centric, all do the adult thing: we make our own Halloween party and drink martinis!
 I always dress in my (menopause-appropriate) witch costume.
 I dust off my black hat, put on some scary shoes and a bad attitude, and, bearing a broom as a hostess gift, I go off into the night, to my friend Lynn's.
 Lynn decorates her house like crazy, and I help her make Wicked Witch Martinis.
 Here’s how to make 'em: - thecrabbycook

 This wickedly good dirty martini will keep the grown-ups entertained through trick-or-treat hour (and beyond).
 It has more vermouth than you might expect but goes down smooth and strong, just how we like 'em. - A&M —The Editors

-Combine the vodka, vermouth, olive juice and ice in a cocktail shaker.
-Shake until well chilled, about 20-30 seconds.
+Combine the vodka, vermouth, olive juice, and ice in a cocktail shaker.
+Shake until well chilled, about 20 to 30 seconds.
 Strain the mixture into the chilled glasses, add an olive and an eyeball to each glass, and serve.